 Cameron Lake is a very deep lake and is quite unique because it contains brown trout that can reach upwards of 6.5 kg in weight and fight like the devil.
 These brown trout are notoriously hard to catch but when you get one on, well, you know you have one on.

 The lake is also stocked with rainbow, cutthroat and kokanee trout that can reach 2 kg and are fun to catch.
 This makes for a great fishing trip.
 The best way to fish this lake is by trolling deep, where those big brownies are waiting.
 But you can have some success fishing from shore and towards the evening, you can get some nice strikes using a fly rod.

-Cameron River Canyon has a wild kayaking river run with some incredible drops and fast water runs, it is one of the islands premier kayak runs.
+Cameron River Canyon is a wild kayaking river run that has some incredible drops and fast water runs, it is one of the islands premier kayak runs.
 This is not for amateurs though, its a wild canyon ride.